MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-users-integration-pack.md

         least `https://login.microsoftonline.com/common/oauth2/nativeclient` as one of the Redirect URI.
         [ ![Screenshot showing authentication platform selection](./media/integration-pack-aad-client/auth-platform-confirm.png) ](./media/integration-pack-aad-client/auth-platform-confirm.png#lightbox)
-    3. You may add additional platforms for this app:
+    3. You may add other platforms for this app:
         1. Choose the platform (like "Mobile and Desktop applications") [ ![Screenshot showing authentication platform form](./media/integration-pack-aad-client/auth-platform.png) ](./media/integration-pack-aad-client/auth-platform.png#lightbox)
         2. Set the Redirect URI of your choice: